-Most experts estimate that within the next 20 years a sufficiently powerful quantum computer with the required qubits and circuit depth to crack RSA and ECC keys will be built.
+Most experts estimate that, within the next 20 years, a sufficiently powerful quantum computer with the required qubits and circuit depth to crack RSA and ECC keys will be built.

 Two decades might seem like a long time, but keep in mind that the PKI industry we know today has taken roughly the same amount to get here.
 According to the NIST Post-Quantum Cryptography project, "there is unlikely to be a simple ‘drop-in’ replacement for our current public-key cryptographic algorithms.
-A significant effort will be required in order to develop, standardize, and deploy new post-quantum cryptosystems."
+A significant effort will be required to develop, standardize, and deploy new post-quantum cryptosystems."

 The first step to effectively protect against these future threats is to identify the various attack vectors posed by a post-quantum threat landscape.

 Quantum computers pose the greatest threat to asymmetric cryptographic algorithms.
 This means the cryptographic system used to digitally sign certificates and handle the initial SSL/TLS handshake are both potential attack vectors.